The Company’s ordinary shares are admitted to trading on the AIM Market of the London Stock Exchange.

 These reports are available on the “Reports & Results” section of the website and in the Annual Report.

 The financial results are also communicated via RNS announcements as well as an accompanying financial presentation.
-Meetings for the financial analysts are held on the day of the results publications for half year and full year.
+Meetings for financial analysts are held on the days of the results publications.

-The Chief Executive conducts press interviews, both immediately following the results publications as well as in between results announcements.
-Senior management also participates in investor roadshows and meetings in between results announcements.
-Company participants in these meetings are typically the Chairman, Chief Executive, Chief Financial Officer and Head of Investor Relations.
+The Chief Executive Officer conducts press interviews, both immediately following the results publications as well as in between results announcements as appropriate.
+Senior management undertake investor meetings at results publication.
+Company participants in these meetings are typically the Chairman, Chief Executive Officer and Group Finance Director.

 The Board pays attention to the votes cast by the shareholders at the Annual General Meeting.
 In the event that a significant proportion (>20% including proxies) of independent votes were to be cast against a resolution at a General Meeting of the Company, the Board would explain any action it has taken or would take as a result of that vote.

-Charles AndersonCharles Anderson, 50, is Group Finance Director, having joined Mulberry and been appointed to the Board on 7 October 2019.
+Charles AndersonCharles Anderson, 52, is Group Finance Director, having joined Mulberry and been appointed to the Board on 7 October 2019.
 He is an ACMA and was admitted to the Chartered Institute of Management Accountants in 2000.
-Mr Anderson has over 20 years' experience as a finance professional, the last 17 of which were at Ted Baker PLC.
+Mr Anderson has over 20 years' experience as a finance professional, having previously worked at Ted Baker PLC for 17 years.
 He has experience in developing and overseeing global finance functions, international expansion and systems transformation as well as investor relations.

 Board ResponsibilityThe Board is responsible for formulating, reviewing and approving the Group’s strategy; in addition it has overall responsibility for the budgets and corporate actions.
 The Board recognises the importance of high standards of corporate governance and supports the principles contained in the Revised Code, applying them where they consider them appropriate to Mulberry Group plc.

-Nominations And Remuneration CommitteeThe Nominations and Remuneration Committee is chaired by a Non-Executive Director, Chris Roberts.
+Nominations And Remuneration CommitteeThe Nominations and Remuneration Committee is chaired by a Non-Executive Director, Ms Melissa Ong.
 The Committee is responsible for determining the remuneration and terms and conditions of employment of Executive Directors and senior employees of the Group.

-Audit CommitteeThe Audit Committee was chaired throughout the year by Steven Grapstein.
-The other members of the Committee were Chris Roberts and Christophe Cornu.
+Audit CommitteeThe Audit Committee is chaired by Mr Steven Grapstein.
+The other members of the Committee are Mr Christophe Cornu and Ms Julie Gilhart (appointed on 30 September 2022 to replace Mr Chris Roberts).
 During the year all Directors have been encouraged to attend Audit Committee meetings where possible as part of the programme to maintain the Group’s systems of internal control.
 The Committee may examine any matters relating to the financial affairs of the Group.
 This includes the review of the annual financial statements, the interim financial statements and other financial announcements, prior to their approval by the Board, together with accounting policies and compliance with accounting standards, and of internal control procedures and monthly financial reporting, and other related functions as the Committee may require.
 The Non-Executive Directors have access to the Group’s auditor and legal advisers at any time without the Executive Directors being present.